 What Is HDR Photography

-HDR is simply an easy to implement, contemporary method for helping photographers deal with the age-old problem of recording details, in deep shadows and bright highlights, in a scene that is inherently higher in contrast than can be recorded by your camera's sensor.
+HDR is simple and easy to implement, contemporary method for helping photographers deal with the age-old problem of recording details, in deep shadows and bright highlights, in a scene that is inherently higher in contrast than can be recorded by your camera's sensor.

 I can only conclude that folks who don't like the idea of such intervention just don't understand the following: